CD-Xbow/little-annie/README.md

 ### UPDATE - Little Annie Stands Alone.

 Little Annie can now run out of the browser.
 Well, not really, it uses the Webview2 Chromium browser control and a wrapper coded in PureBasic 6.
 She seems to be happy with it.
 There is a Little-Annie.exe and WebView2Loader.dll which must all be in the same folder as the web stuff for it to work, just as in the repo.
+The repo for Webview2 is here https://github.com/omegakode/PBWebview2, I used the browser_async example for the wrapper.

 ## Share and Enjoy!